Skip to main content

 We are pleased to announce that all articles published in Journal of Patient-Reported Outcomes are included in the Emerging Sources Citation Index, Web of Science, Scopus, PubMed, PubMed Central and DOAJ.

 The Journal of Patient-Reported Outcomes (JPRO) is an international, open access, multi-disciplinary journal publishing original manuscripts in the field of patient-reported outcomes (PRO).
-JPRO will consider original research and review articles, brief communications, commentaries, editorials, and reviews of recent books and software advances relevant to the following topics:
+JPRO will consider original research and review articles, brief communications, commentaries, and reviews of recent books and software advances relevant to the following topics:

-1. PROs in clinical trials.
+1. PROs in clinical trials

-2. PROs in clinical practice.
+2. PROs in clinical practice

-3. Patient, family, community, and public engagement.
+3. Patient, family, community, and public engagement

 5. Studies of the social and behavioural determinants of health using PRO measures.